d-smith/notes/aws/security-specialty/03-iam-s3-policies.md

 Resetting Root Users

-* Createe a new root user password and strong password policy
+* Create a new root user password and strong password policy
 * Delete previous 2FA and re-create
 * Check if root has an access key id and secret access key - if so delete
 * Check other user accounts, delete if not legit